ric03/eudi-wallet-playground/README.md

 # EUDI Wallet Keycloak Demo

 Spring Boot demo/mock of an EUDI wallet that authenticates against Keycloak 26.4.5 (with `oid4vc-vci` enabled), requests an SD-JWT credential through OID4VCI, and stores the credential (signed SD-JWT + disclosures) on the filesystem.
-It also exposes an OID4VP 1.0 “same device” presentation endpoint and a verifier UI that use DCQL (`dcql_query`) instead of legacy presentation definitions or `presentation_submission`.
+It also exposes an OID4VP 1.0 “same device” presentation endpoint and a verifier UI that use DCQL (`dcql_query`) instead of legacy presentation definitions.
 SD-JWT presentations are validated against a trust list containing the Keycloak realm certificate.
 The verifier can be pointed at any external wallet that implements the OID4VP 1.0/DCQL profile (for example a sandbox or a real mobile wallet) by switching `VERIFIER_WALLET_AUTH_ENDPOINT`.
 Integration tests spin up Keycloak in a Testcontainer and exercise the complete issuance + presentation flow end-to-end, using Keycloak as the reference credential issuer.